KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch.cloud-interfaces/content/kolibri-ecosystem/kolibri-desktop-roadmap.md

 # KOLIBRI Desktop - Roadmap

 - **Event-Trigger configurations** - Configure events and store/read configuration to/from device
+- **Support for non-metric units** - Exported files use configured units
 - **Water Level configurations** - Configure Water levels and store it into the device.
 Introducing a new profile system only available for users that care about water calculations.
 - **Cloud-to-Desktop connection** - Use KOLIBRI Desktop to store/backup data from the KOLIBRI Cloud and visualize them.
 - **Purge obsolete data on the logger device** - Deletion of existing records stored on the device.